mayeedwin/cloud-firestore/README.md

 [Read More here](https://firebase.google.com/docs/firestore/) on the Cloud Firestore Firebase Documentation.

 #### [PWA Fire Cloud Firestore for Web Codelab](https://pwafire.org/developer/codelabs/firestore-web)
 Get started on how to set up your web app for cloud firestoreb on this [setup lab](https://github.com/mayeedwin/firestore/tree/master/setup) by PWA Fire Codelabs.
-In this codelab, we're going to learn how to add [Firebase]()https://firebase.google.com/docs/ to your [web app](https://pwafire.org/developer/codelabs/pwafire/) and serve content from the [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/)
+In this codelab, we're going to learn how to add [Firebase]()https://firebase.google.com/docs/ to your [Web App](https://pwafire.org/developer/codelabs/pwafire/) and serve content from the [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/)